Mobile App UI Design and UX Design – Introduction

 An excellent user interface should not lag or feel slow since it should never feel sluggish.
 Giving users feedback as they load the screen will improve the user experience because they will be kept updated with what is happening.
 You may, for example, give purchase confirmation or inform them that their data is being processed.

-Understanding UX and UI: What’s the difference?
+Understanding mobile app design UI and UX: What’s the difference?

 1. UI deals with the appearance and functionality of a product’s surfaces, whereas UX concerns the users’ path to solving an issue.